jeremykenedy/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

   submitting them (that is, the **Maximum Attempts** for the problem is set to 0), data is not available for student answer distribution computations.

+.. this can move when navigation gets added.
+The concept of "graded" relies on students being able to submit (click check) their work

 * Only problem activity that occurred after 23 October 2013 is included.
 In addition, at least one student must have submitted an answer after 6 March 2014.